hhharrisonnn/discord-bot-v2/README.md

 1. Create an ExchangeRate-API account [here](https://app.exchangerate-api.com/sign-up)
 2. Add the ExchangeRate key into the [.env](#env) file

+### OCR API
+You will need an OCR API key for [ocr.js](https://github.com/hhharrisonnn/discord-bot-v2/blob/master/commands/ocr.js):
+1. Register for an OCR API key [here](https://us11.list-manage.com/subscribe?u=ce17e59f5b68a2fd3542801fd&id=252aee70a1)
+2. Check your email for the OCR API key
+3. Add the OCR API key into the [.env](#env) file

 ### .env
 1. Create a `.env` file to store your tokens
 2. Add in the values for each: